Customs and Border Protection, Department of Homeland Security; Department of the Treasury.

 Chapter Six sets forth the customs operational provisions related to the implementation and administration of the MFTA.

-Customs and Border Protection (“CBP”) is responsible for administering the provisions of the MFTA and the Act that relate to the importation of goods into the United States from Morocco.
+Customs and Border Protection (“CBP”) is responsible for administering the provisions of the MFTA and the Act Start Printed Page 45353that relate to the importation of goods into the United States from Morocco.
 On June 29, 2007, CBP published CBP Dec.
 07-51 in the Federal Register (72 FR 35647), setting forth interim amendments to implement the preferential tariff treatment and customs-related provisions of the MFTA.
 In order to provide transparency and facilitate their use, the majority of the MFTA implementing regulations set forth in CBP Dec.
 07-51 were included within new subpart M in part 10 of title 19 of the Code of Federal Regulations (19 CFR subpart M, part 10).
 However, in those cases in which MFTA implementation was more appropriate in the context of an existing regulatory provision, the MFTA regulatory text was incorporated in an existing part within the CBP regulations.

 Although the interim regulatory amendments were promulgated without prior public notice and comment procedures and took effect on June 29, 2007, CBP Dec.
 07-51 provided for the submission of public comments that would be considered before adopting the interim regulations as a final rule.
 The prescribed public comment period closed on August 28, 2007.
 No comments were received in response to the solicitation of public comments in CBP Dec.
 07-51.

-Changes to the Regulations Back to Top
+Changes to the Regulations

 The final rulemaking text set forth below incorporates certain changes, as discussed below, which CBP believes are necessary based on further internal review of the interim regulatory text.